 Gemstone Identifier — Identify Any Gem

 Found a stone and not sure what it is?
 Upload a photo and our gemstone identifier names the most likely gem in seconds, tells you how confident it is, and shows you the properties to confirm it.
-No confidently-wrong guesses.
+When it isn't sure, it says so.

 How to get an accurate gem ID